PradeepLoganathan/pradeepl-blog/content/blog/terraform-getting-started/index.md

 ```shell
 brew install terraform
 ```
+Confirm your installation by opening your command line or terminal and typing ```terraform -v```.
+You should see the installed version of Terraform displayed.

-## Terraform Components
+# Terraform Components

-Before starting off on terraform it is essential to understand the basic building blocks needed to create a terraform script to provision and deploy resources.
+Before starting off on terraform it is essential to understand the basic building blocks needed to create terraform based automation to provision and deploy resources.

-### Provider
+## Providers

-The provider is the connector to the underlying infrastructure you want to manage such as AWS, Azure, or a variety of other Cloud, network, storage, and SaaS services.
+The provider is the connector to the underlying cloud or infrastructure service that you want to manage such as AWS, Azure, or other on-premises services.
 A provider is responsible for understanding the API interactions and exposing the resources for the chosen platform.
-This is how your declarative code will interact with the management API of whichever platform you are building on.
-They provide configuration like connection details and authentication credentials.
+Each provider offers a unique set of resources and data sources that you can use to manage that service's infrastructure components.
+For example, the AWS provider allows you to manage AWS resources like EC2 instances, S3 buckets, etc. This is how your declarative code will interact with the management API of whichever platform you are building on.
 They provide the abstraction layer between Terraform’s configuration language and the management of resources within the service itself.
 Providers are not shipped with Terraform.
 To download the necessary providers, we need to run the terraform init command which installs any required providers.
-The provider block must be declared in code, though it can have varying degrees of configuration.
-A single set of configuration files/deployment can use more than a single provider.
+To use a provider, you must declare it in your Terraform configuration, often specifying necessary details like version and region.
+This declaration allows Terraform to interact with the respective service's API, thus enabling the creation, management, and updating of resources under that provider.A single set of configuration files/deployment can use more than a single provider.

-To connect to AWS we need to use the below provider code
+To connect to AWS using the AWS provider, we need to use the below code

 ```terraform
 provider "aws" {